danwerner21/UniFLEX/Software/Kernels/README.md

 c 3 x   wcx   character drivers for IDE disks 0...7

 b 0 x   wx    block device  for IDE disks 0...7

+All files are in UniFLEX text format, use 'ufless' to access them from linux.
+The .tar image contains the whole source for the CPU09 UniFLEX kernel, in UniFLEX text format